 Did you know that Melbourne is the second biggest city in all of Australia?
 Right now the city is home to just over 5.2 million citizens.
 That's a small number in comparison to how many people the Melbourne airport welcomes, with close to 39.5 million domestic and international yearly visitors arriving in the city.
 The high season between December and March is when Melbourne will be the absolute busiest since that is when most people tend to travel here.

-But don't head out to Melbourne right away, because first, you should learn a bit more about the city so that you can feel safe when you explore it.
 For peace of mind and easier walking, we recommend storing your belongings in Melbourne when out and about.
 Bounce has an unbeatable protection plan and guarantee for each and every bag.

 Is Melbourne safe to visit right now?